yungcomputerchair/RustyFusion/README.md

 - [ ] Interactive terminal (bonus)

 ### Known Issues
-- Logging out while in an instance doesn't reset your location
+- You can log in as the same character twice simultaneously

 Items that are ***highlighted*** are in planning or WIP.
 Some items have dependencies in other categories, so the list won't get completed in order.